Generalized Data Thinning Using Sufficient Statistics

 \begin{proposition}[Thinning natural exponential families with more general functions $T(\cdot)$] Let $\Xt{1},\dots,\Xt{K}$ be independent random variables with $\Xt{k}\sim\Qt{k}_\theta$ for $k=1,\ldots,K$ from any (i.e., possibly non-natural) exponential families $\cQt{k}$ as in \eqref{eq:exp-fam}.
 Let $P_\theta$ denote the distribution of $\sum_{k=1}^K T^{(k)}(\Xt{k})$.
 Then, $\mathcal P=\{P_\theta:\theta\in\Omega\}$ is a natural exponential family, and we can thin it into $\Xt{1},\ldots,\Xt{K}$ using the function $T(\xt{1},\dots,\xt{K})=\sum_{k=1}^K T^{(k)}(\xt{k})$. \end{proposition} The fact that $\mathcal P$ in this result is a natural exponential family follows from recalling that the sufficient statistic of an exponential family follows a natural exponential family \citep[Lemma~2.7.2(i)]{lehmann2005testing}.
 Many named exponential families are not natural exponential families, involving non-identity functions $T^{(k)}(\cdot)$, such as the logarithm or polynomials.
 Therefore, to thin into those families, Proposition~\ref{prop:exp-family} will be useful.

 Proposition~\ref{prop:exp-family} implies that many natural exponential families \textit{can} be thinned by a function of the form $T(\xt{1},\dots,\xt{K})=\sum_{k=1}^K T^{(k)}(\xt{k})$.
-The next theorem states that if a natural exponential family can be thinned, then the thinning function \textit{must} take this form.
+Theorem~\ref{thm:backwards-natexpfam} shows that if a full-rank natural exponential family can be thinned, then the thinning function \textit{must} take this form.

 \begin{theorem}[Thinning functions for natural exponential families] Suppose $X\sim P_\theta$, where $\mathcal{P}=\{P_\theta: \theta\in\Omega\}$ is a full-rank natural exponential family with density/mass function $p_\theta(x)=\exp(\theta^\top x - \psi(\theta))h(x)$.
 If $\mathcal{P}$ can be thinned by $T(\cdot)$ into $\Xt{1},\dots,\Xt{K}$, then: \begin{enumerate} \item The function $T(\xt{1},\dots,\xt{K})$ is of the form $\sum_{k=1}^K T^{(k)}(\xt{k})$. \item $\Xt{k}\overset{\text{ind}}{\sim} \Qt{k}_\theta$ where $\Qt{k}_\theta$ is an exponential family with sufficient statistic $T^{(k)}(\Xt{k})$. \end{enumerate} \end{theorem}